 You can also reach customers through social channels, such as Facebook, Twitter, Pinterest, Instagram, LinkedIn, Ello, etc. Provide your followers with something that’s useful, interesting and shareable.
 You can start small by posting a few times a week to learn who your audience is and then ramp up your efforts.
 This is a great way to generate conversations, attract new clients and get referrals from satisfied clients.

 Remember the tried-and-true methods

 Word-of-mouth advertising is one of the most effective tactics, because people trust referrals from friends.

 Use business cards, distribute coupons, offer something free, and take advantage of free business listings.
 Contests are another excellent way to attract attention and get people involved.
 For example, if you’re a photographer, run a best photo contest.

-Finally, get out there, shake some hands and get to know people.
+Finally, get out there and get to know people.
 A strong network is one of your greatest assets.
-Attend professional gatherings, join chambers of commerce and sign up for online communities that offer opportunities to interact.
+Attend professional gatherings (in-person or virtually), join chambers of commerce and sign up for online communities that offer opportunities to interact.